zethon/conan-rang/README.md

 Add `rang/x.y.z@owl/stable` in the list of requirements of your conanfile, where `x.y.z` is the desired version.
 See [how to use a conanfile.py](http://docs.conan.io/en/latest/mastering/conanfile_py.html) for more information.

-## Packaging

-See [Conan-Package-Tools](https://github.com/conan-io/conan-package-tools) Github page for more information on packaging.

-## Self-Packaging

 If you want to create and upload the rang package then follow these steps:

 * `git clone https://github.com/zethon/conan-rang.git` - clone the recipe repo